10 Non-Invasive Butterfly Bush Alternatives

 Bloom time: Summer

-This low-maintenance native cultivar boasts a petite, compact size.
-Unlike the more sprawling straight species, Fizzy Mizzy® has upright stems that add structure to the garden.
-Unlike butterfly bush, it’s not invasive and thrives in full shade, making it a versatile option for shade gardens.
+This low-maintenance native cultivar has a petite, compact habit.
+Unlike the more sprawling straight species, Little Henry® keeps a tidy shape that works well in foundation plantings.
+It’s also non-invasive and thrives in full shade, making it a versatile choice for shade gardens.

-Fizzy Mizzy grows well in wet soil, making it the perfect addition to rain gardens or damp and shady side yards.
-With its adaptability, pollinator appeal, and native origin, Fizzy Mizzy Sweetspire is a beautiful and sustainable choice for butterfly-friendly yards.
+Little Henry® grows well in moist soil, making it the perfect addition to rain gardens or damp and shady side yards.
+With its adaptability, pollinator appeal, and native origin, this sweetspire shrub is a beautiful and sustainable choice for butterfly-friendly yards.

 Butterfly bush vs sweetspire: Sweetspire lights up the autumn landscape with bright, dramatic, fiery red foliage, making it a standout even after its flowers fade.
 Butterfly bush has unremarkable fall color - its leaves turn a pale, watery yellow color in autumn.